ibm-cloud-docs/ssl-certificates/ssl-certificates-faqs.md

 If you already ordered an SSL and it is showing errors that the SSL certificate is using SHA-1 instead of SHA-2, you need to request that the SSL is re-issued.
 You can do this by submitting a ticket.

 If you have not yet ordered an SSL from {{site.data.keyword.cloud_notm}} and need to order one with SHA-2, submit a ticket to manually order an SSL for the domain in question. {{site.data.keyword.cloud_notm}} console still automatically creates SSL certificates using SHA-1, so if you do this, you will then need to have it re-issued.

+## Why do I need to choose an email?
+{: faq}
+{: support}

+To create an SSL certificate, you need to verify that you own the domain where you are requesting the SSL certificate.
+You can verify that you own the domain in one of two ways:

+1. If you have an email connected to the domain, such as *admin@your_domain*, you can verify using that email address.
+Just choose the email address that you use from the list provided, and you receive a verification email at the chosen address.

+2. If you do not have an email connected to the domain, you must contact support to use DNS TXT verification.
+Just open a case, and the Support team will walk you through what to do.
+Using email verification is generally preferred.

+Either way, you verify that the domain is yours to use, and then receive an SSL certificate.